KeithIMyers/chromiumos-docs/fuzzing.md

 4. Build and test your new fuzz target locally.

-    To build your new fuzzer, once you have updated the ebuild file, it should be sufficient to emerge it with `USE="asan fuzzer"`:
+    To build your new fuzzer, once you have updated the ebuild file, it should be sufficient to build it with `USE="asan fuzzer"`:

     ```bash
+    # Run build_packages to build the package and its dependencies.
+    $ USE="asan fuzzer" ./build_packages --board=${BOARD} <your-package>
+    # If you make more changes to your fuzzer or build, you can rebuild the package by:
     $ USE="asan fuzzer" emerge-${BOARD} <your-package>
     ```